OmarSharieff/Add-to-Favorites-React/README.md

    npm run dev
    ```

-5. **Access the application**:
-   Once the server is running, open your web browser and go to `http://localhost:3000` to view the MyMusic Favorites application locally.

 ## Contributing
 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, feel free to open an issue or create a pull request.